A white man wearing a blue dress shirt looks at his laptop with a serious expression.

 3. Hard inquiries may stay on your credit report for up to two years.

 When you apply for credit, such as a new credit card or a home mortgage loan, the lender will request to review your credit report.
 This is what’s called a hard inquiry, or credit inquiry, and it can impact your credit.
-So how long do hard inquiries stay on your credit report before they fall off, and how much do they affect your credit score?
+So how long does a hard credit inquiry stay on your credit report before they fall off, and how much do they affect your credit score?

 What are hard inquiries?

-A hard inquiry is when a lender pulls your credit report after you’ve applied for a line of credit, such as for an auto loan, a new mortgage, or a new credit card.
-A hard credit inquiry may impact your credit score, but you don’t necessarily have to worry.
+A hard credit check is when a lender pulls your credit report after you’ve applied for a line of credit, such as for an auto loan, a new mortgage, a personal loan, or a new credit card.
+Credit checks may impact your credit score, but you don’t necessarily have to worry.
 In some cases, a hard inquiry won’t cause a significant change to your credit score.

 The difference between hard inquiries and soft inquiries

 While hard inquiries may affect your credit score, soft inquiries won’t.
-A soft inquiry occurs when you or a company check your credit report, but you haven’t applied for credit.
-For example, a soft inquiry can occur when you pull your own credit report to review your credit score, you receive a promotional credit card offer, or the IRS verifies your identity to issue your tax refund.
+A soft credit check occurs when you (or a company) check your credit report, but you haven’t applied for credit.
+For example, a soft credit inquiry can occur when you pull your own credit report to review your credit score, you receive a promotional credit card offer, or the IRS verifies your identity to issue your tax refund.
 In these cases, a soft inquiry appears on your credit report, but doesn’t affect your credit score.

 Does a hard inquiry affect your credit score?